-The techniques used in water therapy exercise for back pain include spa therapy, standing or floating pool exercises, swimming, and conditioning using specialized equipment, such as surgical tubing, flotation devices, and resistive devices for the hands or feet.
+The techniques used in water therapy exercises for back pain include spa therapy, standing or floating pool exercises, swimming, and conditioning using specialized equipment, such as surgical tubing, flotation devices, and resistive devices for the hands or feet.

-Active water therapy exercises for back pain are diverse and should be tailored to the individual and his or her specific condition.
 Exercises range from simple routines performed in a shallow pool to conditioning using underwater treadmills and other high-tech equipment.

 Pool Therapy Exercise Techniques